decrypto-org/ctx/nodejs/nodejs-ctx-defense.js/README.md

 app.locals.ctxPermutations = ctxPermutations;
 ```

-Use *ctxProtect* to use ctx on secrets:
+Use *ctxProtect* to your pug templates to use ctx on secrets:

 ```html
 div ctxProtect('a secret' 'an origin')